-- Never operate the starter for more than 30 seconds.
-If the generator does not start, wait at least 30 seconds before making another starting attempt. - 4.
-In addition to servicing the filters attached to the generator, any separate filter/separators should be serviced as indicated by the instructions included in your literature package. - 5.
+- Check generator compartment (or engine compartment) for gasoline or vapors. - Operate blower for four minutes before starting generator (or propulsion engines). - Operate blower while boat is below cruising speed. - 1.
+Follow instructions in the operator's manual for prestart checks and break-in procedures. - Never operate the starter for more than 30 seconds.
+If the generator does not start, wait at least 30 seconds before making another starting attempt. - In addition to servicing the filters attached to the generator, any separate filter/separators should be serviced as indicated by the instructions included in your literature package. - 4.
 The coolant mixture installed at the factory consists of equal parts of water and antifreeze. - The seawater intake valve must always be open during generator operation, and the seawater strainer should be checked frequently for debris.

-Hot Water Heater
+Water Heater

-The hot water heater is connected to the 110-volt power system.
-On those models equipped with freshwater engine cooling, the coolant from the closed engine cooling system is circulated through the hot water tank for heating of potable water.
+The water heater is connected to the 110-volt power system.
+If your boat is equipped with optional freshwater engine cooling, the coolant from the closed engine cooling system may be circulated through the hot water tank for heating of potable water.
 Heaters must be kept full of water to avoid damage to the 110-volt heating elements.
 They should also be drained (power turned OFF) when the possibility of freezing exists.

-Air Conditioning/Heating
+Air Conditioning (optional)

-Both heating and cooling (on boats equipped with air conditioning) are controlled from the same panel.
-Refer to the Environmental Control Unit booklet supplied in your information packet for detailed instructions concerning proper operation of the heating and air conditioning systems.
+Refer to the Environmental Control Unit booklet supplied in your information packet for detailed instructions concerning proper operation of the air conditioning system.